gmp-prem/BasicROS/README.md

 ```
 Update the repository on your computer
 ```
-sudo apt-get update
+sudo apt update
 ```
 Now the part of ROS, ROS provided many ways to install, but in this tutorial, I will just let you install the full version of ROS since you will get access to all tools and libraries in ROS
 ```
-sudo apt install ros-melodic-desktop-full
+sudo apt install ros-noetic-desktop-full
 ```
 Now, this command may take a while to install ROS depends on your quality of internet connection.
-After finish from install ROS, next we will set up the environment before use.
+After finish from installing ROS, next we will set up the environment before use.
 We are gonna open up the bash file and add this command to source the workspace, `cd` to the home directory
 ```
-gedit .bashrc
+gedit ~/.bashrc
 ```
 ```
-source /opt/ros/melodic/setup.bash
+source /opt/ros/noetic/setup.bash
 ```
 Save the text editor and close, then source the .bashrc file
 ```
-source .bashrc
+source ~/.bashrc
 ```
 After that, these dependecies are important for building up the workspace for ROS
 ```
-sudo apt install python-rosdep python-rosinstall python-rosinstall-generator python-wstool build-essential
+sudo apt install python3-rosdep python3-rosinstall python3-rosinstall-generator python3-wstool build-essential
 ```
 Next, we will install `rosdep`.
 Before we use the ROS tools, we need to have this rosdep to easily install system dependencies for source you want to compile and is required to run some core components in ROS. for full detail about the rosdep, please visit this [link](http://wiki.ros.org/rosdep)
 ```
-sudo apt install python-rosdep
+sudo apt install python3-rosdep
 ```
 Initilize the rosdep
 ```